ISCDtoolbox/Commons/README.md

 ```
 nameOfTheSoftware --version
 ```
-If one of the above software is not installed, you can use your favorite package manager in order to install it (you will need administrator rights to do that).
+If one of the above software is not installed, you can use your favorite package manager to install it (you will need administrator rights to do that).
 We describe now how to do that (if you are not familiar with linux).
 For example, on Debian systems such as Ubuntu, you can use the apt software as follows.
 First type in a command prompt
 ```
 sudo apt-add-repository main
 ```